Exilliar/small-ideas/ts/dijkstra/README.md

 # dijkstra

+Basic Dijstra's algorithm script.

+More info on Dijstra's algorithm can be found on the [wiki](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

+The only part of the script that is not completely normal is that it uses an array of nodes rather than a queue to find the next node to search.
+The array is sorted to the shortest distance first and then the next node is found from that.
+A queue is not used is for simplicity.
+I'm not really sure how to use queues yet (or at least how to use them in typescript), so just went for a simplier implementation (from my perspective).

 ## Compiling/running

 Use command `tsc` when in the ./src folder to compile the project.
 This will generate .js files that can then be run with `node projectName.js`.